 Extract invoices to structured JSON

 Invoices document what was sold, the amount owed, and when payment is due.
 Every vendor formats invoices differently, from accounting software exports to manual PDFs.
-Sensible extracts invoice data into validated JSON for accounts payable automation and three-way matching.
+Sensible converts invoice data into structured JSON for accounts payable automation and three-way matching.

 Why invoices defeat one-size-fits-all extraction